Quantum Nuclei at Weakly Bonded Interfaces: The Case of Cyclohexane on Rh(111): Methods

 \section{Methods}

-\textbf{\textit{Electronic structure calculations with FHI-aims:}} Energies and forces are calculated using density-functional theory (DFT) with the PBE exchange-correlation (XC) functional \cite{PBE}.
+\textbf{\textit{Electronic structure calculations with FHI-aims:}} Energies and forces are calculated using density-functional theory (DFT) with the PBE exchange-correlation (XC) functional \cite{PBE} and the range-separated hybrid HSE06 functional \cite{hse06}.
 The calculations were done with the all-electron FHI-aims code, which uses numerical atom-centered orbitals~\cite{FHIaims} as basis sets.
-The FHI-aims package contains predetermined settings for numerical parameters and basis sets, which are aimed at different accuracy levels. \textit{``Light''} settings were used for PIMD and phonon calculations, and \textit{``tight''} settings were used for potential energy curves and electron density rearrangement.

-An important component for the description of interfaces are dispersion interactions.
-For the molecule-surface interactions, we employed the pairwise Tkatchenko-Scheffler van der Waals correction, modified in order to capture a collective response of a surface in the Lifshitz-Zaremba-Kohn form~\cite{Ruiz2012}.
-The parameters for Rh are reported in Ref.~\cite{Ruiz2016}.
+The FHI-aims package contains predetermined settings for numerical parameters and basis sets, which are aimed at different accuracy levels. \textit{Light} settings were used for PIMD and phonon calculations, and \textit{tight} settings were used for potential energy curves and electron density rearrangement.
+The parameters of Rh for the pairwise Tkatchenko-Scheffler van der Waals correction modified in order to capture the collective response of a surface in the Lifshitz-Zaremba-Kohn form~\cite{Ruiz2012} (vdW$^{\text{surf}}$) were taken from Ref.~\cite{Ruiz2016}.
 The van der Waals interaction between Rh atoms was not included.
+Further, we used $\beta=0.81$ for the nl-MBD correction with the PBE functional and $\beta=0.83$ for the same correction with the HSE06 functional.

 We considered 4 Rh(111) layers in all FHI-aims calculations.
 The 2 bottom layers of the slab are fixed in the bulk geometry.
 The bulk geometry was calculated for the single-atom FCC unit cell using 16x16x16 k-point grid.
+The k-point grid for the different surface unit cells were scaled accordingly.
+For the $5\times5$ Rh(111) surface unit cell, a $2 \times 2 \times 1$ k-point grid was employed.
 The resulting lattice constant of 3.83 \r{A} is in good agreement with the experimental value of 3.80 \r A~\cite{Arblaster_1997}.
 The surface was aligned perpendicular to the $z$ axis.
 In order to isolate the system from its periodic replicas in the $z$ direction, a dipole correction \cite{Neugebauer_Scheffler_1992} and vacuum layer of 30~\r{A} in both directions were applied.